erikbrinkman/fire-emblem-heroes-probabilities/README.md

 Running
 -------

-`npm run gen` will create `data.json` with the conditional probabilities.
+`npm run gen` will create `data.json` with the counts for each color in each star level..

-`npm run print` or `npm run print5` will print the probabilities to stdout.
-These both require `jq`.
+This file is used by the website to compute the conditional probabilities.